bump-sh/docs/src/_guides/bump-sh-tutorials/documenting-multiple-api-versions.md

 ## Branch names

 The branch names are important, and should be chosen carefully.
 The default branch is the one that will be shown to users when they first visit the API documentation.
-When there is only one active version there will be no need to pick a version, but as soon as there are two or more versions the user will be prompted to pick a version.
+When there is only one branch there will be no need to pick a branch, but as soon as there are two or more branches the user will be prompted to pick a branch.

 Some API maintainers decide to name branches after major versions like v1, v2, v3.
 Some maintainers prefer branching based on release dates, especially when using [API evolution](https://apisyouwonthate.com/blog/api-evolution-for-rest-http-apis/) or date-based versions.